Ted Cruz gets fooled by fake photo of shark swimming on 405 Freeway in Los Angeles

 “I’m told this is a joke,” Cruz wrote in a reply to his own post.
 “In LA, you never know…”

 This isn’t the first time Cruz has had an awkward moment on social media.
-In February 2021, images of Cruz at an airport were shared on X, showing the senator leaving Texas during statewide power outages and a devastating winter storm to travel to Mexico with his family.
+In February 2021, images of Cruz that circulated on Twitter showed him at an airport, getting ready to leave Texas to travel to Mexico with his family during statewide power outages and a devastating winter storm.
 He later returned to Texas and called the trip a mistake.

 In October 2022, he shared an image of a fake story from The Atlantic with a doctored headline and captioned the post: “The Left is beyond parody.”
 He deleted the post, but defended his comment, saying it “could easily have been real.”